VictorHeDev/rustacean/notes.md

 ## Ownership of Struct Data
 It's possible for structs to store references to data owned by something else, but to do so we have to use `lifetimes`. `Lifetimes` ensure that the data referenced by a struct is valid for as long as the struct is.

+## Method syntax
+Methods are similar to functions except they are defined within the context of a struct (or an enum or a trait object).
+Their first parameter is always `self`, which represents the instance of the struct the method is being called on.